Priscilla Martins

-Priscilla Martins is a Brazilian model and beauty pageant titleholder who elected Miss Earth Brazil 2013 and represented her country at Miss Earth 2013.
+Priscilla Martins is a Brazilian model and beauty pageant titleholder who was elected Miss Earth Brazil 2013 and represented her country at Miss Earth 2013.
 The event was held at the Star of the West country club in Divinópolis and with the participation of more than 40 missions across the state in contention for the title of "most beautiful".
-The event honored the International Year of Water Cooperation..
+The event honored the International Year of Water Cooperation.